th2-net/th2-codec-sailfish/README.md

 **META-INF/services/com.exactpro.sf.externalapi.codec.IExternalCodecFactory**

-with the content equals to the fully-qualified class name of your factory implementation.
+with the content that is equal to the fully-qualified class name of your factory implementation.

-_If you have several implementations of that interface, their fully-qualified names should be written in that file each one on the new line._
+_If you have several implementations regarding that interface, each one of their fully-qualified names should be written in a new line, inside that file._

 # Configuration

-Codec has four types of connection: stream and general for encode and decode functions.
+Codec has four types of connections: stream and general for encode and decode functions.

 * stream encode / decode connections works 24 / 7
 * general encode / decode connections works on demand